Is UpdraftPlus not sending email after it backs up your WordPress website?

 If your backups are working and your email settings are correct, it’s likely that your UpdraftPlus emails are being treated as spam.

 Email delivery problems are common with all WordPress plugins, and it comes down to the way WordPress generates emails.

 wp_mail() function, which generates emails and sends them from your web server.
 This method doesn’t add any authentication to your emails, which means that the servers handling the emails can’t easily check that they’re really from your site.

 To fix this, we can use WP Mail SMTP.

 WP Mail SMTP is the best SMTP plugin for WordPress.
 It lets you easily send all of the emails from your site through a separate email provider, and it helps you set up the correct authentication too.

-White Glove Setup is included with the Elite license or higher.
+White Glove Setup is included with the Elite license.
 That means a technical support expert will set up WP Mail SMTP for you.

 If you want to set up the plugin yourself, follow along below.

 Install WP Mail SMTP